 What to Expect

-The Princeton Review offers two levels of study: LSAT Fundamentals and LSAT Ultimate.
+The Princeton Review offers two levels of study: LSAT Fundamentals and LSAT 165.
 The Fundamentals Course, which includes 30 hours of live instruction, is a good choice if you’re short on time or you just need a refresher course.
-The Ultimate Course is more intensive and includes 84 hours of live instruction and access to 150 hours of additional videos and exercises online, plus 78 official practice tests.
+The LSAT 165 Course is more intensive and includes 84 hours of live instruction and access to 150 hours of additional videos and exercises online, plus all officially released LSATs.
 These online materials are also available with the self-paced and tutoring programs.

-The Princeton Review also offers private tutoring, starting at $570 for three hours.
-This is a great way to test out if it’s right for you before committing to the larger 10- or 24-hour packages.
+The Princeton Review also offers private tutoring, starting at $1,800 for 10 hours.
+If this isn’t enough for you, there is a more comprehensive 24-hour package as well.
 As with the online courses, you’ll take proctored practice exams supervised by your tutor.
 Then your tutor will work with you to clarify any issues and build a custom study plan tailored to you.
 If for some reason you’re not happy with your tutor after your first hour, The Princeton Review will give you a new one at no cost.

 The Princeton Review LSAT Details